camunda-community-hub/community/.github/ISSUE_TEMPLATE/new-community-extension-proposal-template.md

 ---
 name: New Community Extension Proposal Template
-about: Use this template when proposing a new Camunda Community Hub Extension
+about: Propose a new Camunda Community Hub Extension
 title: ''
 labels: ''
 assignees: ''